 Want to try your hand at writing?
 Let the library show you how!
 Whether it's a passion you want to pursue or if it's a goal you set during November for National Novel Writing Month, opens a new window, we have resources to help.

 - Gale Courses has a number of online classes about writing and publishing.
 Learn writing essentials, effective editing, writing fiction, writing children’s books, how to make money with your writing as well as many other topics.
-All of the courses are led by expert instructors and offered at no cost to you with your library card.
+All courses are led by expert instructors and offered at no cost with your library card.

 - Ready to brush up on your grammar or learn how to write compelling characters?
 You can when you take a course from LinkedIn Learning.